Dec 15, 2021 | Flooring Canada

 This will stop any needles from being stepped on and dragged across your floor.
 Some fallout is expected, but if you commit to a regular tree maintenance schedule, your home will look and feel like Christmas without any wear and tear on your beautiful wood floors!

-For more tips and tricks about keeping your flooring protected, or if you’re reading this and realize you need more than some tips—you need new flooring—contact your local Flooring Canada and talk with one of our experts.
+For more tips and tricks about keeping your flooring protected, or if you’re reading this and realize you need more than some tips—you need new flooring—contact your local Flooring America and talk with one of our experts.
 We can help your home stay holiday-ready and send you on your merry way!